kmoyung/PubMed-FastSearch/README.md

 ## How the Program Works

 This program uses the [NCBI E-Utilities (eutils)](https://www.ncbi.nlm.nih.gov/books/NBK25500/) framework to query the PubMed database for relevant articles using a single URL [(see the section about searching here)](https://www.ncbi.nlm.nih.gov/books/NBK25500/#_chapter1_Searching_a_Database_).
 This Python program takes advantage of the URL search method and, to make it more user-friendly, I've implemented a graphical user interface library [(Tkinter)](https://wiki.python.org/moin/TkInter).
 The user can input keywords, a specific journal name, and/or publish year.
+These inputs are then parsed through the script and implemented as a eutils search URL.
+[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) then accesses the search results page that eutils generates and scrapes the PubMed IDs.
+These PubMed IDs are each accessed using BeautifulSoup again, this time scraping the title, abstract, author(s), and publication info, returning it to the console (or outputting the returned values to a text file).

 * * *